“Backward Glances” – #4

 Aside from that hoo-ha, what we have to hand is the Bill Evans & Jim Hall LP “Undercurrent” (United Artists – UAJ 14003) to consider for its musical value.
 Jim was always one musician worth paying attention to as he often pushed into unusual and challenging areas of musical performance.
 Witness his work in Sonny Rollins’ unexpected “post-bridge” quartet, or the group he later co-lead with Art Farmer (ca. ’62/’63) on Atlantic Records.
 Bill Evans first came to our major notice as a result of his time with a Miles Davis quintet, then his Riverside Records albums, and he never left center stage after that!
 Each here has their own “sound” on their respective instruments, yet they manage to blend beautifully throughout.
 These guys were pros in all ways.

-Their choice of repertoire was three “standards” (“My Funny Valentine”, “I Hear a Rhapsody”, “Darn That Dream”) a Hall original (“Romaine”), a song I’d never heard of (Dream Gypsy” by one “Veevers” (singer Judith Veevers?) and listed elsewhere on the net as by Kevin Coady/Bruce Harris/Tom Hazlitt), plus John Lewis’ “Skating in Central Park”.
+Their choice of repertoire was three “standards” (“My Funny Valentine”, “I Hear a Rhapsody”, “Darn That Dream”) a Hall original (“Romaine”), a song I’d never heard of (Dream Gypsy” by singer Judith Veevers , plus John Lewis’ “Skating in Central Park”.
 Whatever, the playing is deep, wide, and beautiful throughout, with the Lewis piece being the standout track for me.
 The album is readily available via the internet in many forms, including a version with a couple of alternative versions from the session of “Valentine”, and “Romain”, plus additional versions of “Stairway to the Stars” and “I’m Getting Sentimental Over You”.
-Whatever your choice, ignore the “notes” and enjoy the musical notes put forth by these two giants of jazz.
-I only have the original LP, but anyway you get it will not disappoint, no matter which version you get – nothing like good taste über alles; this has it in spades!
-Lovely music through and through!
+Whatever your choice, ignore the original “notes” and enjoy the musical notes put forth by these two giants of jazz.
+You will not be disappointed.
+The Blue Note CD from 2002 has two alternate takes and two additional songs on it… nothing tastes good like good taste – nothing tastes good like good taste über alles; this has it in spades!
+Lovely and thoughtful music through and through!

 PETER B. LOWRY Sydney 2018